Juvenile Law Legal Team

 - Youthful Offenders

 The Juvenile Matters division of the Connecticut Superior Court is also the place where Family with Service need cases, Youth in Crisis Petitions, Applications of Minors seeking Emancipation, and Petitions for Termination of Parental Rights are decided.
-We have served families who have faced these issues and can help you too.
+We have served families who have faced these issues.
+A Juvenile Law Attorney from our Law Firm can help you too.

 The Delinquency docket of the Juvenile Matters division of the Connecticut Superior Court hears cases where the alleged perpetrator of a crime is a child younger than sixteen years of age.
 In matters where the crime is serious (a felony), the case may be transferred to criminal court.